 The more you try to deny your emotions about the feeling of loss, the harder it will be for you to accept that your beloved pet has passed.
 Similar to losing a loved one, there will be an empty feeling after losing a pet.
 This is particularly true if it was a cat or dog who always greeted you whenever you got home.

 Your pet easily becomes an integral part of your life, and they only deserve to be given tribute to.
 One of the hardest decisions to make after a pet passes is deciding what to do with them.
 Will you bury them?
 Cremate them to save their ashes?

 If you have chosen the latter, we have a few ideas that will help you bid farewell to your beloved pet in the way they deserve.

 Having a place to visit your beloved pet will help you work through your grief.
-By doing this, you also honour your pet’s memory by keeping them near the family home since you consider them as part of the family.
+Thus, you also honor your pet’s memory by keeping them near the family home since you consider them part of the family.

 We recommend burying a pet remains in a garden, and deep enough so that it will not be easily dug up.
-You can even plant flowers on top of the grave site to serve as tribute to your pet.
+You can even plant flowers on top of the gravesite to serve as a tribute to your pet.

-- Incorporate your pet’s ashes into paint for a portrait.
+Incorporate your pet’s ashes into the paint for a portrait.